apiaxle/website/api.md

 * If `resolve` is passed then results will be an object with the key name as the key and the details as the value.

+# /v1/api/:api/linkkey/:key
+## Associate a key with an API meaning calls to the API can be made
+with the key.

+The key must already exist and will not be modified by this operation.
+(PUT)
+### Returns

+* The linked key details.

 # /v1/api/:api/stats
 ## Get the statistics for an api.
 (GET)
 ### Returns